Academic Warning, Probation, And Suspension

 If a non-athletic activity is required for the probationary student’s major, exceptions to this list may be granted with the approval of the student’s class dean and academic advisor.
 If there is a question as to the appropriateness of an activity, students should consult with their class dean.

-Students who improve their cumulative GPA, major GPA, and total credits earned to the minimum level expected during the fall or spring semester will be removed from academic probation; students who make such improvement after a summer session will be removed from academic probation, but will be required to meet with their class dean during the fall semester.
-Students who are removed from academic probation as a result of summer performance but fail to attend subsequent meetings with their class dean may be immediately returned to academic probation.
+Students who improve their cumulative GPA, major GPA, and total credits earned to the minimum level expected during the fall or spring semester will be removed from academic probation; students who make such improvement after a summer or winter session will be removed from academic probation but will be required to meet with their class dean during the fall or spring semester.
+Students who are removed from academic probation as a result of summer or winter performance but fail to attend subsequent meetings with their class dean may be immediately returned to academic probation.

 Students on academic probation for more than one semester may have their financial aid reduced.
 See the catalog section on Financial Aid Satisfactory Academic Progress for more information.